romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-As a DevOps engineer, you're tasked with managing reusable components for your organization's workflows.
+Q: As a DevOps engineer, you're tasked with managing reusable components for your organization's workflows.
 What approach should you take?
 <details><summary>Show the answer</summary><p>